If you’re looking to set up an LLC in California, you’re on the right page…

 - How the operating agreement may be amended in the future

 These are just the standard items every operating agreement should have.
-This list doesn’t include anything for unique situations – so it’s really something a lawyer should draft for you to make sure the document is perfect for your LLC.
+This list doesn’t include anything for unique situations – so it’s really something a lawyer should draft for you to make sure the document is perfect for your LLC California.

-Email me at [email protected] to skip the hassle of figuring this out on your own and get a complete, custom operating agreement.
+Email me at firstname.lastname@example.org to skip the hassle of figuring this out on your own and get a complete, custom operating agreement when setting up a California llc.

-Step 5 for forming an LLC is to apply for your LLC’s Federal taxpayer identification number, called the EIN.
+Step 5 to form a California llc is to apply for your LLC’s Federal taxpayer identification number, called the Employer Identification Number (EIN).

 If you don’t have a social security number, you can still obtain an EIN, but the process is one that should be done by a business lawyer.

-I’ve helped hundreds of individuals obtain their EIN, with or without a social security number, so just email me at [email protected] for help.
+I’ve helped hundreds of individuals obtain their Employer Identification Number, with or without a social security number, so just email me at email@example.com for help.

 Read more here about how to get an EIN without SSN.

-Step #6: Open a Bank Account for the LLC
+6. Open a Bank Account for the LLC in California

-The next step in creating your LLC is to open a bank account in the LLC’s name to handle all business transactions.
+The next step in knowing how to create an LLC is to open a bank account in the LLC’s name to handle all business transactions.

 The Statement of Information, or Form LLC 12, must be prepared and filed next.